ShrutiAppiah/Simulating-an-Economy-ABM/README.md

 #### :rocket: Objective :rocket:
 ----
+A simple token economy aims to either maximize or minimize one parameter or function.
+The objective function is also known as the fitness function or utility function.

 Define the goal of your token economy.
 Think long-term.

-A simple token economy aims to either maximize or minimize one parameter or function.
-The objective funtion is also known as the fitness function or utility function.

 <i> In this example, </i> I want my token to incentivize human agents to contribute in projects.
 So, I could define my objective function as: